cyclic-software/www/content/posts/technical-debt-a-field-guide.md

 image: https://uploads-ssl.webflow.com/60d0f077b69e2d8f2d246168/6228d1d8265deba6e5d6c63f_tech-debt-as-seen-by-20220309.png
 thumbnail: https://uploads-ssl.webflow.com/60d0f077b69e2d8f2d246168/6228d1d8265deba6e5d6c63f_tech-debt-as-seen-by-20220309.png
 ---
-&gt; I have written previously about how we, as technical professionals, [misuse the term debt and end up sounding like idiots](&#x2F;posts&#x2F;we-sound-like-idiots-when-we-talk-about-technical-debt) in a business context.
-This is meant as a companion, to help better communicate, to our non-professional colleagues, what we mean when we say &quot;technical debt&quot;.
+> I have written previously about how we, as technical professionals, [misuse the term debt and end up sounding like idiots](/posts/we-sound-like-idiots-when-we-talk-about-technical-debt) in a business context.
+This is meant as a companion, to help better communicate, to our non-professional colleagues, what we mean when we say "technical debt".

 ‍

 As a software professional for almost 20 years (do I get a watch or plaque soon?)
-I&#39;ve had more passionate discussions about technical debt than any other topic.
+I've had more passionate discussions about technical debt than any other topic.
 It is right up there with the iconic 3rd rail topics: Tabs-v-Spaces, Mac-v-Windows, Java-v-Python and type systems.